zzhenglab/comp-prob-solv/book/lecture-05-integration.md

 \psi_{1s} = \left( \frac{1}{\pi a_0^3} \right)^{1/2} e^{-r/a_0}
 $$

-where $a_0$ is the Bohr radius, which is approximately 0.529 Å. So, it turns out this integral is pretty tough to solve in spherical coordinates, but we can convert it to Cartesian coordinates and use numerical integration to solve it.
+where $a_0$ is the Bohr radius, which is approximately 0.529 Å. This integral is tough to solve in spherical coordinates, but we can convert it to Cartesian coordinates and use numerical integration.
 Recall that $r$ is related to $x$, $y$, and $z$ as:

 $$
 r = \sqrt{x^2 + y^2 + z^2}